foundriesio/fioup/SECURITY.md

 via our [Product Security team](mailto:product-security@qualcomm.com) or see our
 [Report a Bug](https://www.qualcomm.com/company/product-security/report-a-bug)
-page, including as many details as
+page.
-possible: including the version, and any example code, if available.
+Include as many details as possible, including the version, and any example code, if available.